Above the Fold

 - Mobile (375–390px)

 The value proposition, headline, and CTA should be fully visible on all three.
 Above-the-fold optimisation is the single highest-leverage starting point in any CRO audit.
+For a full breakdown of what belongs in the hero section, see Landing Page Best Practices.

 Frequently Asked Questions